 Ms. Thomas has repeatedly won early dismissal or significant narrowing of class action suits challenging credit card and mortgage practices, including on federal preemption grounds and through motions to strike class claims.
 As part of her practice, Ms. Thomas has gained expertise in CAFA removal, arbitration, and complex electronic discovery issues.

-Ms. Thomas is recognized by Legal 500 US as a top financial services litigator and by Benchmark Litigation as a leading California litigator.
+Ms. Thomas has been recognized by Legal 500 US as a top financial services litigator and by Benchmark Litigation and Benchmark Litigation California as a leading California litigator.
 She also earned a place on the Benchmark Litigation and Euromoney Media Group lists of the Top 250 Women in Litigation.
-Ms. Thomas is an editor and contributing author of the firm’s award-winning quarterly financial services newsletter.
+Ms. Thomas is editor-in-chief and contributing author of the firm’s award-winning quarterly Financial Services Report.

-Ms. Thomas is the Vice-President of the Los Angeles Chapter of the Association of Business Trial Lawyers.
+Ms. Thomas is the immediate past President of the Los Angeles Chapter of the Association of Business Trial Lawyers.
 She also is a member of the board of directors for Hathaway-Sycamores Children and Family Services, Inc., an organization that provides services to thousands of at-risk children and families each year.

 During law school, Ms. Thomas was an associate editor of the University of Chicago Law Review and was elected to the Order of the Coif.

-Ms. Thomas is recognized by Legal 500 US as a top financial services litigator, and by Benchmark Litigation as a leading California litigator.
+Ms. Thomas has been recognized by Legal 500 US as a top financial services litigator and by Benchmark Litigation and Benchmark Litigation California as a leading California litigator.
 She also earned a place on the Benchmark Litigation and Euromoney Media Group lists of the Top 250 Women in Litigation.

 The Enforcement Blog